1913 Indianapolis 500

 The Third International 500-Mile Sweepstakes Race was held at the Indianapolis Motor Speedway on Friday, May 30, 1913.
 Frenchman Jules Goux became the first foreign-born, and first European winner of the Indianapolis 500.
-His margin of victory of 13 minutes, 8 seconds (approximately 7 laps) over second place Spencer Wishart still stands, as of 2022, as the largest margin of victory in Indy history.
+His margin of victory of 13 minutes, 8 seconds (approximately 7 laps) over second place Spencer Wishart still stands, as of 2025, as the largest margin of victory in Indianapolis 500 history.